 Current first, memory intact, style still welcome.

-If you come here often, the site should reward that.
-The archive should deepen the homepage, the themes should explain the obsessions, and each edition should feel like it belongs to the same person rather than a new anonymous machine.
+If you come here often, BAT should reward that.
+The archive should deepen the front page, the themes should explain the obsessions, and each edition should feel like it came from the same woman rather than a new anonymous churn.